DillonSteyl/SCIE1000/Week 6/README.md

 # Week 6

-Week 6 covers creating functions.
+Week 6 covers creating and using custom functions.